ngs-docs/2018-ggg-rstudio-bioinformatics-ws/running-command-line-blast.md

 to get a shorter prompt.

+Side note: we are using RStudio Server as a Web interface to run shell commands.
+This is for convenience but isn't necessary.
+Later on, we'll use RStudio to run R commands :).

 ## Running BLAST

 First!
 We need some data.
 Let's grab the mouse and zebrafish RefSeq protein data sets from NCBI, and put them in our home directory.
 If you've just logged in, you should be there already, but if you're unsure, just run `cd` and hit enter.
-Now, we'll use `curl` to download the files; these originally came from the NCBI Web site: ftp://ftp.ncbi.nih.gov/refseq/M_musculus/mRNA_Prot
+Now, we'll use `curl` to download the files; these originally came from the NCBI Web site: [ftp://ftp.ncbi.nih.gov/refseq/M_musculus/mRNA_Prot](ftp://ftp.ncbi.nih.gov/refseq/M_musculus/mRNA_Prot).

 ```
 curl -o mouse.1.protein.faa.gz -L https://osf.io/v6j9x/download